elv3rs/fortuno-docs/docs/tutorials/quickstart-cmake.rst

 assessing your project's integrity.

 .. seealso::
-   * Section :ref:`sec-understanding_key-concepts` contains a detailed analyzis of this minimal test application and also more information on some key concepts.
+   * Section :ref:`sec-understanding_key-concepts` contains a detailed analysis of this minimal test application and also more information on some key concepts.

    * For real projects, consider to use the `Fortran project cookiecutter template